SMART Boating’s Guide to the Secret Sailing Spots of Pittwater

 The most notable features of this beach/bay are the dramatic cliffs that rise from the back of the beach.
 On the western headland there are numerous large caves that would no doubt have been host to the local Aboriginal people; in fact, it is possible to see the middens (discarded shell fish mounds) left by these people.
 It is easy to transport yourself back for a moment and imagine how it was to live in those times.

 This is a great lunch time spot and reasonable overnight anchorage in the right conditions.
 There is plenty of room to anchor on a bottom of mud and sand.

-Which Pittwater Beaches Will You Visit this Summer?
+Which Pittwater Beaches Will You Visit?

 Bayview Anchorage Marina is the original home of SMART Boating and your gateway to the world-class cruising waterways of Pittwater, Broken Bay, Brisbane Water, Cowan Water and the Hawkesbury River.

 With our current SMART Boating syndicates available at Bayview you can visit all of the secret sailing spots of Pittwater for yourself THIS SUMMER!